Getting Started with the FUSE component

 Before doing anything else with the FUSE component, you must call its Initialize method.
 Once this is done, you'll be able to create and mount a virtual drive.

 In the FUSE component, both creation and mounting of the drive are done with a single Mount method.
 On Windows, you can create a visible drive by assigning a drive letter, or you can create an "invisible" drive by assigning a UNC path.
-Invisible drives are not shown in Windows Explorer or other file managers; but can still be accessed by users and applications that know the correct UNC path to use.
+Invisible drives are not shown in File Explorer or other file managers; but can still be accessed by users and applications that know the correct UNC path to use.
 Alternatively, the virtual filesystem can be mounted as a folder on an existing NTFS drive.
 On Linux the mounting point is a path to an existing empty directory, into which the virtual filesystem will be "inserted".

 At this point the virtual filesystem will be available for users and other applications to use.
 In order for it to function correctly, your application must implement the FUSE component's various events, and handle the various filesystem operations.
 More information about how to do this is discussed in the sections below, as well as in the product's documentation.